Eating out and western style food, dining etiquette, sauces, dietary differences and dietary requirements.

-There is a range of more detailed eating etiquette that you can learn about if you so wish, though the above is sufficient for you to fit into the great majority of circumstances.
+There is a range of more detailed eating etiquette that you can learn about if you wish, though the above is sufficient for you to fit into the great majority of circumstances.

 There are of course endless differences between the foods that are eaten in different countries, these are some of the biggest and most immediate ones you may notice.

 Bread: This fills the place taken by rice in much of the world, wheat grows in Britain and rice doesn't, so historically it has been a part of the staple diet since prehistoric times.
 You will encounter it at potentially any meal, from toast at breakfast to an accompaniment at lunch or dinner.
 It is very commonly found in prepared sandwiches for sale especially for lunch and is available in an almost endless variety of shapes and sizes, made with brown or white flour, wheat or rye, containing seeds, malted grains or not, crusty or soft, and sliced or not.

 Potatoes: The other carbohydrate staple in Britain, usually eaten hot.
-Potatoes in many cooked forms accompany many main meals, "new potatoes" in spring and early summer are often served simply boiled or lightly roasted with butter and/or mint.
+Potatoes in a variety of cooked forms accompany many main meals, "new potatoes" in spring and early summer are often served simply boiled or lightly roasted with butter and/or mint.
 You will doubtless be familiar with French-fries or chips, but there are so many other ways to cook this versatile vegetable.
-They are often served cold with mayonnaise as potato salad, especially in summer.
+They may be served cold with a mayonnaise dressing as potato salad, especially in summer.

 Not eaten so much:

 Rice, especially sticky rice.
 It does feature in some western style dishes and is common at the ever popular Indian and Chinese restaurants that are found even in the smallest towns and larger villages, though for most British people it is not a large part of the normal diet.
 Where found, the rice will usually be fluffy basmati style or short-grained risotto style rice rather than sticky.